 How do I vacate a criminal conviction related to treaty Indian fishing rights has the special instructions and forms you need to ask for this unique kind of order to vacate.
-If you need to ask to vacate a conviction related to your tribal fishing rights, the Native American Unit of the Northwest Justice Project (https://nwjustice.org/specialized-units#6) might be able to help you.
+If you need to ask to vacate a conviction related to your tribal fishing rights, the Northwest Justice Project (https://nwjustice.org/specialized-units#6) might be able to help you.